repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-worker/Docker_README.md

-# tuf-repository-service-worker
+# repository-service-tuf-worker

-TUF Repository Service Worker
+Repository Service for TUF Worker

-tuf-repository-service-worker is part of TUF Repository Service (TRS)
+repository-service-tuf-worker is part of Repository Service for TUF (RSTUF)

 ## Getting Started